tnyim/jungletv-afdocs/manual/import_export.md

 JungleTV AF applications can be exported through the [built-in application manager](./environments_editors.md#built-in-application-manager), namely by entering the details view for an application (the screen where you can see the list of files) and pressing the "Export application" button in the "Backup and restore" section.
 Shortly, you should be prompted to save a ZIP file to your machine, which contains the latest version of all of the application's files **but not their past versions**.

+There is also an "Export application as opaque archive (for emailing)" option, which should be used whenever you need to send the application archive over email, as email providers forbid the attachment of ZIP archives containing JavaScript code.

 You should create frequent backups of your applications, especially when using shared development environments such as the [staging lab environment](./environments_editors.md#the-staging-lab-environment).

 ## Importing applications